 Around 500 operations of automotive-related companies call SC home.
 Here's a quick automotive industry overview.

-More than 25 years in, BMW Plant Spartanburg has proven to be an exceptional gateway, providing the German automaker with great access to the North American market.
+More than 25 years in, BMW Plant South Carolina has proven to be an exceptional gateway, providing the German automaker with great access to the North American market.